MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflows.md

 # Configure workflows in Service Manager

+In this article, you'll learn about configuring workflows in Service Manager.

 In Service Manager, a workflow is a sequence of activities that automate a business process.
 Workflows can, for example, update incidents when various changes occur.
 A workflow can automatically generate incidents when computers fall out of compliance from desired configuration management.
 You create a workflow that defines when and under what circumstances it will run.
 For example, a workflow can automatically change the support tier from a setting of 1 to 2 whenever a low-priority incident pertaining to printing problems is changed to a higher priority.
 Workflow activities function by the application of templates.
 For this example, an incident template to change the support tier to a setting of 2 must have been created previously.
-To learn about User role profiles in System Center - Service Manager, see [About user roles](user-roles.md) and [Default user roles](user-role-profiles.md#default-user-roles).

 You can create multiple workflows for each workflow configuration.
 You can enable or disable the workflow conditions.
 If a particular rule is disabled, the remaining rules still cause the workflow to run.
 If you want to completely disable a workflow, you must disable all of the rules that call the workflow.